The 5th TC10/TC11 Summer School on Document Analysis

 Practical Lab Sessions

 We plan to hold a competition during the lab sessions.
 The idea is to provide a real-world dataset and ask the participants to solve a document analysis task.
 Participants will be able to solve it in teams of 2 to 4 persons.
 They will not have access to the dataset in advance to give everyone an equal chance.
 To even the playing field, students who do not have access to a GPU will be able to use Google Colab.
+On Tuesday, the competition will be presented.
+Each group will present its work on Friday, and the results will be announced.

 Poster session: One poster session will be organized.
 Each participant will present their research and receive at least one question from an invited speaker.
 We encourage participants to show live demos of their work if possible.
 The posters will stay in the main room during the whole event.